ah410/ah410/README.md

 # Hi, I'm Ali Hamad! 👋

 🎓 **Computer Science & Cybersecurity Double Major**
-📍 Slippery Rock University | Graduating in May 2025
+📍 Slippery Rock University | May 2025

 I'm a passionate software engineer and cybersecurity enthusiast with a strong foundation in web development, cybersecurity, and problem-solving.